Knock at the Cabin: Plot

-Realizing their time is nearly over, Leonard leads the family to the back deck as the sky darkens.
-Leonard informs them that after his death, they will only have a few minutes to make a decision before slashing his own throat.
-Upon his death, lightning causes fires and more planes to crash.
-Eric does now believe the events are real, and that the intruders represent the Four Horsemen of the Apocalypse.
-Not wanting Wen to grow up in a destroyed world, Eric offers himself as the sacrifice.
-He reveals that during Redmond's sacrifice, he saw a vision of an older Andrew and an adult Wen thriving in the future that prevented the apocalypse.
-Eric feels that their family was chosen to make the sacrifice because their love was so pure.
-Reluctantly, Andrew shoots and kills Eric before lightning strikes, setting the cabin on fire.
+Leonard informs the family that their time is nearly over, and after his own death, they will only have a few minutes to make a decision, before slashing his own throat.
+Upon his death, lightning causes fires and more planes crash out of the sky.
+Eric is convinced the intruders were correct and likens them to the Four Horsemen of the Apocalypse.
+Not wanting Wen to grow up in a destroyed world, he offers himself as the sacrifice.
+He proceeds to envision an elderly Andrew and an adult Wen, both thriving in the future, and concludes that their family must have been chosen for the sacrifice for a reason.
+Andrew reluctantly shoots and kills Eric.